Navigation

 EU creates a standardised set of rules to combat money laundering

-As the first anti-money laundering authority with a European perspective, AMLA will take anti-money laundering efforts to the next level and play a leading role in protecting the integrity of the single market.
+As an authority with a European perspective, AMLA will take anti-money laundering efforts in the EU to the next level and play a leading role in protecting the integrity of the single market.